-Since the risky asset $S_t$ is a $Q$-martingale by the frictionless optimality condition ii), the $Q$-expectation of $\Delta\varphi \mal S_T$ vanishes.
+As the risky asset $S_t$ is a $Q$-martingale by the frictionless optimality condition ii), the $Q$-expectation of $\Delta\varphi \mal S_T$ vanishes.
 Moreover, by, e.g., \cite[Theorem 3.10.(v)]{karatzas.zitkovic.03} the initial value $Z_0$ of the dual martingale density coincides with the derivative $U'(x)$ of the frictionless value function with respect to wealth (see also \eqref{eq:hyp}).
-Combing this with the two estimates above, the difference between the utilities obtained by applying the approximately optimal policy $(\varphi_t^\varepsilon,\kappa_t^\varepsilon)$ with transaction costs and the frictionless optimizer $(\varphi_t,\kappa_t)$ is therefore found to be given by
+Combining this with the two estimates above, the difference between the utilities obtained by applying the approximately optimal policy $(\varphi_t^\varepsilon,\kappa_t^\varepsilon)$ with transaction costs and the frictionless optimizer $(\varphi_t,\kappa_t)$ is therefore found to be

 Here, the first term also arises when computing the utility derived from $(\varphi_t^\varepsilon,\kappa_t^\varepsilon)$ traded at the mid price $S_t$ rather than the shadow price $S_t^\varepsilon=S_t+\Delta S_t$.
 Consequently, it measures the displacement loss incurred by deviating from the frictionless optimizer $(\varphi_t,\kappa_t)$.
-The second term in turn represents the additional losses directly induced by the trading costs.
+The second term represents the additional losses directly induced by the trading costs.
 Let us first focus on the displacement loss.
 Integration by parts and the definition of $\Delta X_t$ yield

 Moreover, It\^o's formula gives $R^{-1}_t-R^{-1}_0=-R^{-2} \mal R_t +R^{-3} \mal \langle R \rangle_t$.
 Integrating by parts again, inserting $\Delta\kappa_t=\frac{r_t}{R_t}\Delta X_t+O(\varepsilon^{2/3})$, and using that $S_t$ is a $Q$-martingale it follows that